-

 This all means that marketers need a way to account for as many below- and above-the-line tactics as possible, while also digging into which is the most valuable for their marketing campaigns.

-Alex does point out that the desire to precisely pinpoint exact attribution of each tactic is misguided.
+In the video above, Alex does point out that the desire to precisely pinpoint exact attribution of each tactic is misguided.
 Rather, you can begin to get a sense of incrementality.

 A birds eye view for you marketing strategy

-With an market mix modeling approach, marketing managers and CMO's can gain a wider and more holistic view of their marketing ecosystem.
+With a market mix modeling approach, marketing managers and CMO's can gain a wider and more holistic view of their marketing ecosystem.
 With that larger, more bird’s eye view, they can get a better handle on which “levers” should be pulled at different times.

 If we look back to our variable categories, just by monitoring external variables and our media activities, we can gain an understanding of how fluctuations in the consumer price index are influencing the effectiveness of targeted digital spend versus broadcast.